 It’s holiday party season and you are going to look fab in your outfit and party shoes.
 But your feet are going to hate you.
 Why?
 High heels, baby, high heels.
 There’s a reason your feet sigh with relief when you kick your shoes off.
-But I’ve got you with a quick, effective post-party yoga stretch routine for all levels that will decompress you from head to toe – and counteract the negative effects of your skycrapers.
+But I’ve got you with a quick, effective post-party yoga stretch routine for all levels to help decompress you from head to toe – and counteract the negative effects of your skycrapers.*

 (And gents, you aren’t necessarily wearing heels, but your dress shoes are also making your feet cry.
 Just saying…)

 *Though these stretches are all gentle, if you have any pre-existing injuries or conditions, it’s important to check in with your doctor(s) before trying any new physical activities.

 Have you ever noticed that when your feet hurt, other parts of your body are affected in kind?
 An example of this is that when we wear high heels, there is a tendency to slightly stick our bums out.
 It’s a counterbalance thing, but it compresses the lower back.
 So not only are your feet wondering what you put them through while you were drinking spiked eggnog cocktails, so is your back.

 Top Tip: When your standing around chatting or people watching at your parties, think about standing evenly on both feet and pulling your your tailbone down (not tucking ).
 This will engage your pelvic floor and pull your navel in.
 You’ll lengthen both your back and front body, look at least an inch taller, and a quick rollback of the shoulders will let you wear that sparkly dress like you mean it!

 Doing a full sequence of the below takes about takes about 10-15 minutes, depending on how long you want to hold a posture.
 So kick off those heels and do some damage control.
 Happy stretching!

 I do this when I come home from work, after an event, being out walking walking with The Brit, whatever.
 It’s my favourite.